poppopjmp/Blackfyre/README.md

 - **Consistent Output**: Ensures data is captured in the standardized BCC format.
 - **Extensibility**: Additional plugins can be written for other disassemblers like **IDA Pro** and **Binary Ninja**.

-### Installation and Usage
+### Installation and Usage of the Ghidra Plugin

+1. **Download the Plugin**:
-*  The latest  ghidra_*.zip plugin can be found in the most release  in the release section of the Blackfyre repository.
+   - Locate the latest `ghidra_*.zip` plugin file in the [Releases section](https://github.com/jonescyber-ai/Blackfyre/releases) of the Blackfyre repository.
-* Note the plugin is tied to the version of Ghidra that was used to build the plugin.
+   - Ensure you select the plugin version that matches the version of Ghidra you are using, as the plugin is tied to the specific Ghidra version it was built for.

+2. **Install the Plugin in Ghidra**:
+   - Open Ghidra and navigate to **File > Install Extensions**.
+   - In the **Install Extensions** dialog:
+     - Click on the "Plus" icon to add a new extension.
+     - Browse to the location of the downloaded `ghidra_*.zip` file.
+     - Select the file and click **OK**.
+   - After installation, restart Ghidra for the plugin to be fully loaded.

+3. **Verify Installation**:
+   - After restarting Ghidra, check if the plugin's functionality is accessible:
+     - Navigate to the menu or toolbar where the plugin features are expected to appear.
+     - Refer to the plugin documentation (if available) for specific usage instructions.

+4. **Notes**:
+   - Using a plugin version that does not match your Ghidra version may result in compatibility issues or errors.
+If you are unsure, verify the required Ghidra version in the plugin release notes.
+   - If you encounter any issues during installation or usage, refer to the plugin's documentation or open an issue in the Blackfyre repository.

 ---

+### Building the Ghidra Plugin
+_How to for  building the Ghidra Plugin is coming soon......._

 ## Contributing